RIR360/development/journal/2025/march.md

 ## 03/03/2025
 - Start a work after setting a time, so that you don't overdo it or do it less than expected.
 - Do not aim to sit and finish a task, rather aim to try solving it for an hour or some more time.
+- When the task is hard and complex to finish quickly time boudning becomes your friend.